 Revolving credit facility

 A revolving credit facilityRevolving Credit FacilityA revolving credit facility refers to a pre-approved loan facility provided by banks to their corporate clients.
 It states that the companies are free to borrow funds from these financial institutions to fulfill their cash flow needs by paying off the underlying commitment fees. is a form of senior bank debt.
 It acts like a credit card for companies.
 A revolving credit facility is used to help fund a company’s working capital needs.
-A company in need generally will “draw down” the revolver up to the credit limit when it needs cash, and repays the revolver when excess cash is available.
+Generally, a company in the market will “drawdownDrawdownA drawdown is defined as the percentage of decline in the value of a security over a period before it bounces back to the original value or beyond.
+It is expressed as the difference between the highest, i.e., the peak value of that asset, and the lowest, i.e., the trough value of the same.” the revolver up to the credit limit when it needs cash and repays the revolver when excess cash is available.

 Bank debt generally is of two types: –

 - Term Loan A